Hi, my name is Anna ♡

 Visit my website to see more

-I was born in the Bay Area, California and spent my childhood drawing, dancing and wandering outdoors.
+I was born in the Bay Area, California.
 Growing up with sheep and feeling their freshly sheered wool kickstarted my curiosity in the natural materials that make up our world.

 I moved to New York City to study a mixture of fashion, environmental studies and biology.
 My apartment quickly became an experimental textile lab where I stored piles of compost for natural dye and raised both cellulose producing microbes and silkworms (thank you to my very understanding roommate).